-Q.2.1 2017 - May [7] (b), RTP Disting uish Between State Accoun the difference ting. between Cost Accountin g and Management (4 marks)
+Q.2.1 Q.2.1 2017 - May [7] (b), RTP Disting uish Between State Accoun between Cost Accounti ng and Management (4 marks)

 Diffe Difference Between Cost Accounting and Management Accounting S. No. Basis Cost Accounting Management Accounting 1.
 Nature It records the quantitative aspect only.
 It records both qualitative and quantitative aspect.
 2. Objective It provides information to management for planning and co-ordination.
 3. Area It only deals with cost Ascertainment.
 It is wider in scope as it includes F.A., budgeting, Tax, planning.
 4. Recording of Data It uses both past and present figures.
 It is focused with the projection of figures for future.
 5. Develop- ment It's development is related to industrial revolution.
 It develops in accordance to the need of modern business world.

-Rules and Regulation It follows certain principles and procedures for recording costs of different products.
-It does not follow any specific rules and regulations.
+6. Rules and Regulation It follows certain principles and procedures for recording costs of different products. specific rules and